 Red Warden's simple and cost-effective electronic device recovery label!
 Anyone who finds your lost, misplaced, or stolen device can call Red Warden, and we will send you a text, call you directly, AND send an email notifying you that your electronic device has been found!
 All this for a one-time cost of just $14.95 per label.

 Our laptop and tablet anti-theft labels not only help to protect your electronic investment, we donate 10% of your purchase on your behalf to one of our charity partners (see below).
 Simply select the label(s) that correspond to your preferred charity and we’ll do the rest!
 Feel inspired knowing that while you're implementing a modern system to safeguard your electronic device, your purchase is supporting an amazing charity!

-Red Warden anti-theft labels are personalized with the device owner’s name, so the 'finder' can either have the owner paged or call Red Warden to initiate the retrieval process.
+Red Warden anti-theft labels are personalized with the device owner’s name, so the 'finder' can have the owner paged (In airports, schools, office buildings, etc) or call Red Warden to initiate the retrieval process.
 We will send the owner both an email and text message, then call their mobile and home phone numbers with information regarding the location of their device.
-Red Warden labels also provide the travel and hospitality industries the ability to instantly locate an owner before, during, and after traveling.
-No more frantic calls to the Lost & Found departments of every hotel, airline, and airport at which you may have left your device!
+Red Warden labels also provide the travel and hospitality industries the ability to locate an owner before, during, and after traveling.
+No more frantic calls to the Lost & Found departments of every store, hotel, airline, and airport at which you may have left your device!

 Protection Even If the Label Is Removed

 Removing the label from a device does not prevent Red Warden from identifying the lawful owner of the lost, stolen, or misplaced tablet or laptop.
 The device serial number is the owner’s membership number, meaning ownership can be confirmed to authorities even if a label is removed from a device.

 Law enforcement is required to contact device owners if their contact information is readily apparent on a recovered or ‘found’ device.